naaa760/evo2/README.md

 EVO2 is an advanced AI-powered platform for predicting the pathogenicity of single nucleotide variants in DNA.
 It helps researchers and healthcare professionals determine whether tiny changes in a person's genetic code are likely to cause diseases.

 ## Features

+> Genome Browser: Search and navigate human genome assemblies and chromosomes
+> Gene Explorer: Examine DNA sequences of specific genes of interest